taikedz/easy-lxc/notes/container_exposure.md

 	-A POSTROUTING -s 10.0.3.0/24 ! -d 10.0.3.0/24 -j MASQUERADE
 	COMMIT

 And finally, reload: `ufw reload` (or, `ufw disable && ufw enable`).

+Unfotunately, there are still possiblities of defective working with this method.
+Debugging ufw rules and chains is not a light matter.

 ## FirewallD